Schedule |

 Acceptable Samples |

-Amniotic fluid, semen, lung, spleen
+Amniotic fluid, lung, spleen

 |